-States provide a monthly amount of money for each foster child within a home, called a foster care subsidy.
-All too often individuals become foster parents thinking that foster care will become a job or will provide income for their family, but this isn't the case.
-A foster care subsidy is intended to pay for the foster child’s needs, and sometimes it's barely enough to cover those needs.
+States provide a monthly amount of money for each foster child within a home, referred to as a foster care subsidy.
+Many adults become foster parents with the intention of it becoming a job or providing income for their family, but a foster care subsidy is intended to pay for the foster child’s needs.

 Taxes and Foster Care Subsidies

 A foster care subsidy isn't considered to be taxable income.
 You shouldn't have to report it on your tax return if you're a foster parent, but you might want to check with a tax professional if any unusual circumstances apply to your personal situation.
 For example, you might have to include subsidies in your income if you're caring for more than five qualifying foster adults.

 Your agency worker might also be able to answer some tax questions for you, but it's best to consult with a professional tax preparer.

 The IRS indicates that your foster child might be claimed as your dependent subject to certain rules.
 The Internal Revenue Code (IRC) requires that the child be placed with you by an authorized agency, such as a government agency, or by court order.
 It must be a formal foster relationship.